The peer-to-peer layer#

-This document explains the inner workings of the peer-to-peer layer of the Tezos shell.
+This document explains the concepts and internal architecture of the peer-to-peer (or P2P) layer of the Tezos shell.
 This part is in charge of establishing and maintaining network connections with other nodes (gossip).

 The P2P layer is instantiated by the node.
 It is parameterized by the type of messages that are exchanged over the network (to allow different P2P protocol versions/extensions), and the type of metadata associated with each peer.
 The latter is useful to compute a score for each peer that reflects the level of trust we have in it.
 Different policies can be used when communicating with peers with different score values.